DasDominus/InvestGenie/features.md

 D. Plot Efficient Frontier of sample portfolios.

 - [ ] 1.
-Plot return / standard deviation line for 100% stock using sp500 (ticker: spy)
-- [ ] 2.
-Plot return / standard deviation line for 100% bond using BMOAX
+Render the return / standard deviation line for various stock (spy) and bond (bmoax) composition in dashboard.html this should be calculated in the backend and rendered in the frontend.
-- [ ] 3.
-Plot a 60 stock / 40 bond portfolio
-- [ ] 4.
-Plot a 70 stock / 30 bond portfolio